Skip to content

 Dr Iryna Kushnir is the PI on this project.
 Dr Kushnir specialises in Europeanisation and internationalisation in higher education, higher education policy, European integration, migration, social justice and post-Soviet transition.
 Her prior projects focused on the European Higher Education Area (Bologna Process) on the international level and the national levels of Ukraine, the UK, Germany, France and Italy, as well as the international policy-making level of the European Education Area and the relationship between European integration and the post-2015 migrant crisis.
 The policy mechanisms she investigated included, for example, policy learning and neo-institutional perspectives.

-Dr Ruby Brooks was a Research Assistant for the UK case study, and Dr Nuve Yazgan works as a Research Associate on the other three case studies (France, Germany and Italy) project shortly.
-Charlotte-Rose Kennedy also assisted in supporting the write up on one related publication.
+Dr Ruby Brooks was a Research Assistant for the UK case study, and Dr Nuve Yazgan worked as a Research Associate on the other three case studies (France, Germany and Italy) project.
+Dr Charlotte-Rose Kennedy also assisted in supporting the write up on one related publication.

-This project is funded by Spencer Foundation Small Research Grant ($50,000), and the UK case study of the project has also been partly supported by Research England through funding awarded by NTU.
+This project was funded by Spencer Foundation Small Research Grant ($50,000), and the UK case study of the project has also been partly supported by Research England through funding awarded by NTU.

 Related staff